 However, the most outstanding event, in this regard, is the aggressive endeavors taken, lately, by senior Turkish officials to court Egypt.
 In a rare incident, during the naval exercise “Mavi Vatan 2021,” on March 6th, Turkish Minister of Defense Hulusi Akar saluted Egypt for respecting Turkey’s continental shelf and considered this as an opportunity for Ankara to improve relations with Cairo in the future.
 “We have many historical and cultural values in common with Egypt.
 The activation of these values could make a difference in relations in the coming days;” said Hulusi Akar.

-For the past few months, meetings between Egyptian and Turkish intelligence officials are, reportedly, being held on a regular basis, with the purpose to negotiate the political differences between Cairo and Ankara.
-The end of the seven years rift between the two countries may play a significant role in changing the geopolitics of the Middle East and eastern Mediterranean regions.
+For the past few months, meetings between Egyptian and Turkish intelligence officials have, reportedly, been held regularly, with the purpose of negotiating the political differences between Cairo and Ankara.
+The end of the seven-year rift between the two countries may play a significant role in changing the geopolitics of the Middle East and eastern Mediterranean regions.

 As expected, Ankara’s rapprochement to Cairo panicked the Greeks and the Cypriots.
-Many Greeks believe that the restoration of good relations between Turkey and Egypt is a threat to Egypt’s partnership with Greek, Cyprus, and Israel in the eastern Mediterranean.
-On March 8th, Greek Minister of Foreign Affairs paid a surprise visit to Cairo to make sure that Egypt will not abandon Greece, if it restores relations with Turkey.
-In fact, this is not possible.
-Egypt, Greece, Cyprus, and Israel partnership in the Mediterranean is ratified by domestic parliaments and international laws, thus permanent and irreversible.
+Many Greeks believe that the restoration of good relations between Turkey and Egypt is a threat to Egypt’s partnership with Greece, Cyprus, and Israel in the eastern Mediterranean.
+On March 8th, the Greek Minister of Foreign Affairs paid a surprise visit to Cairo to make sure that Egypt would not abandon Greece, if it restored relations with Turkey.
+This is not possible.
+Egypt, Greece, Cyprus, and Israel's partnership in the Mediterranean is ratified by domestic parliaments and international laws, thus permanent and irreversible.
 Turkey may join this partnership in the future, but it cannot break it.

-Nevertheless, the important question, now, is whether a reconciliation between Turkey and Egypt is really possible, especially after Egypt’s actively progressing reconciliation with Qatar, since January.
-The endless contradictions in the stances adopted by Turkey’s political leadership towards Egypt are hindering the process of fixing the rift and normalizing relations between the two countries, that each of which constitutes an economic, political, and military value-added to the other, should they choose to cooperate.
+Nevertheless, the important question, now, is whether a reconciliation between Turkey and Egypt is possible, especially after Egypt’s actively progressing reconciliation with Qatar, since January.
+The endless contradictions in the stances adopted by Turkey’s political leadership towards Egypt are hindering the process of fixing the rift and normalizing relations between the two countries, each of which constitutes an economic, political, and military value added to the other, should they choose to cooperate.

-In fact, the Egyptians do not have a direct disagreement with the Turks.
+The Egyptians did not have a direct disagreement with the Turks.
 On the contrary, as Hulusi Akar noted, there are many cultural and historical commonalities, and several mutual economic and political interests and geographical convergence, which should make Egypt and Turkey partners not opposites.
-The Egyptians’ main dispute with Turkey revolves around Turkish president Erdogan’s insistence on continuing to support the Muslim Brotherhood activities against the Egyptian state.
+The Egyptians’ main dispute with Turkey revolves around Turkish President Erdogan’s insistence on continuing to support the Muslim Brotherhood's activities against the Egyptian state.